lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Method

+EDHOC supports authentication with signature or static Diffie-Hellman keys, as defined in the four authentication methods: 0, 1, 2, and 3, see {{method-types}}.
+(Method 0 corresponds to the case outlined in {{background}} where both Initiator and Responder authenticate with signature keys.)

-The first data item (METHOD_CORR) of message_1 is an int specifying the method and the correlation properties of the transport used, see {{transport}}.
-The method specifies the authentication methods used (signature, static DH), see {{method-types}}.
+The first data item of message_1, METHOD_CORR (see {{asym-msg1-form}}), is an integer specifying the method and the correlation properties of the transport used, see {{transport}}.

 An implementation may support only a single method.
-The Initiator and the Responder need to have agreed on a single method to be used for EDHOC.
+The Initiator and the Responder need to have agreed on a single method to be used for EDHOC, see {{applicability}}.

-While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
-The unprotected COSE header in COSE_Sign1, and COSE_Encrypt0 (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').

 ## Transport and Message Correlation {#transport}